jousby/db-migrate-cdk/README.md

 );
 ```

+### Step 2

-2. In your CDK Stack you create a 'DBMigrate' construct that looks to run
+In your CDK Stack you create a 'DBMigrate' construct that looks to run
 the migration scripts created in step 1 against an RDS/Aurora database that
 has been provisioned earlier in the CDK Stack.